KSDisbo Supported

 • Late or incomplete monthly reconciliation records

-• Failure to properly report overdrafts to Disciplinary Office
+• Failure to report overdrafts to the Disciplinary Administrator

 • Commingling operating and client trust funds